ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

    }
    ```

-1. Since, we are using a federated approach and want a reliable gateway we will use Redis to hold the schema configurations.
-For this we need to add a Redis `ConnectionMultiplexer`.
+1. Since we are using a federated approach and want a reliable gateway, we will use Redis to hold the schema configurations.
+For this, we need to add a Redis `ConnectionMultiplexer`.

    ```csharp
    services.AddSingleton(ConnectionMultiplexer.Connect("localhost:7000"));